 - ½ tbsp toasted sesame seeds

-- 1 tsp sesame oil (for frying)
+- 1 tsp toasted sesame oil for frying

-- 1 tsp soy sauce (for brushing)
+- 1 tsp soy sauce for brushing

 - 2-4 leaves frilly lettuce